War crimes in the Kosovo War: Rahovec Case

-One of the first cases to be tried was that of Boban Petković, a Yugoslav army reservist and Đorđe Simić, a policeman; Petković was suspected of murdering 3 Albanian civilians in May 1999 in the village of Rija near Rahovec with Simić acting as an accomplice.
+In 1999, Boban Petković, a Yugoslav army reservist and Đorđe Simić, a policeman; Petković was first charged with having murdered 3 Albanian civilians in May 1999 in the village of Rija near Rahovec with Simić acting as an accomplice.
 In July 2000, a court in Požarevac found Petković guilty and sentenced him to 4 years and nine months in prison, while Simić was sentenced to one year for providing Petković with the gun he used in the killings.

-Serbia's Supreme Court abolished the judgements in 2001 and ordered a retrial.
-In a new trial, in which according to the new procedure the individuals were indicted for a "war crime", the District Court of Pozarevac sentenced Petkovic to 5 years of prison with obligatory psychiatric assistance, while acquitting Simić of all charges.
-The Supreme Court again abolished the judgements in 2006.
-In February 2013, Petković was found guilty by the Požarevac High Court for committing a war crime against the civilian population and sentenced to 5 years.
+Serbia's Supreme Court overturned the judgements in 2001 and ordered a retrial.
+At the new trial, where, according to the new procedure the individuals were indicted for a "war crime", the District Court of Pozarevac sentenced Petkovic to 5 years in prison with obligatory psychiatric assistance, while acquitting Simić of all charges.
+The Supreme Court again overturned the judgements in 2006.
+In February 2013, Petković was found guilty by the Požarevac High Court of committing a war crime against the civilian population and sentenced to 5 years.
 Upon appeal, the Court of Appeals in Belgrade reduced the sentence to three years in 2014, acquitting Petković of two of the murders citing mitigating circumstances.

-War Crimes System

-In dedication to the very big issue of prosecuting war crimes committed in the 1990s and due to their sensitive nature, Serbia had founded a special "War Crimes Prosecution" dedicated to investigating and prosecuting war crimes, as well as having special War Crimes divisions within its court system with specific panels.
-It is the only country in Former Yugoslavia which has done so, all the others prosecuting war crimes under normal judicial procedures.
+The Humanitarian Law Center criticized the reduction of sentence and said the case was: "one of dozens of cases which have remained under the jurisdiction of courts and prosecutions of general jurisdiction … In each of these cases … monitors noted obvious violations of the law, indifference and biased prosecutions … as well as a very mild penal policy".